catseye/Wanda/README.md

 ### Some other builtins

 We've seen `+` and `*`, which are built-in functions (or rules).
-There are a couple of other built-in functions (or rules).
+There are a handful of other built-in functions (or rules).

     $ 7 sgn 0 sgn -14 sgn
     ===> 1 0 -1 $